Saying goodbye to my old routines.

 Well, it’s not good yet but it’s getting closer.
-And I think it’s important for me to realise that I’m transitioning from one life to another.
-If I was to go from bad to good in one foul swoop it might be too much for the system – eh?
+And I think it’s important for me to realize that I’m transitioning from one life to another.
+If I was to go from bad to good in one swoop it might be too much for the system – eh?

 I still get up and go to the coffee shop every morning although I’m getting tired of it.
 Previously it was the most important part of my day – a time when I was free to just be me away from any distracting noise.
 Now, I still enjoy my time to write, but I just feel as if I’ve outgrown this routine.

 After doing my writing, which I absolutely love I may or may not create a to-do list.
 I no longer go home and work.
 I’ve realized that I don’t like to ‘work’ for the sake of having something to do.
 I don’t want to do it anymore.
 I don’t want to do ‘work’ that I don’t enjoy.